phanx-wow/Grid/README.txt

 #### **Plugins won't work without an update.**

 Grid no longer uses the outdated and unsupported Ace2 framework.
-All plugins will need to be converted to use Ace3. ([more info](http://forums.wowace.com/showpost.php?p=306954&postcount=3126))
+All plugins will need to be updated. ([more info](http://forums.wowace.com/showpost.php?p=306954&postcount=3126))

 ## **How to report a bug in Grid**

 Before reporting a bug, please:

-1. ...double-check that you have the latest version of Grid.
+1. Double-check that you have the latest version of Grid.
-2. ...verify that the problem still happens when all other addons (including Grid plugins) are disabled.
+2. Disable all other addons (including Grid plugins) and see if the problem still happens.
-3. ...make sure you have Lua error display enabled under Interface Options > Help, or an error handling addon like BugSack.
+3. Enable "Display Lua Errors" under Interface Options > Help, or install an error handling addon like [BugSack](http://www.wowinterface.com/downloads/info5995-BugSack.html).

 Then, [submit a bug report](http://www.wowace.com/addons/grid/tickets/?status=+) in the ticket tracker.
-Be sure to include as much of the information requested in the ticket form as you can.
+Be sure to include as much of the information requested in the ticket template as you can.

 Finally, remember to check on your ticket after a few days.
 If a ticket is waiting on a response from you for more than 10 days, we will assume you've solved the problem yourself, and close your ticket.